Weights for relative motives; relation with mixed complexes of sheaves: Abstract

 \section{Abstract}

-The main goal of this paper is to define the {\it Chow weight structure} $\wchow$ for the category $\dmcs$ of (constructible) Beilinson motives over any excellent separated Voevodsky's motives over $S$ defined by Cisinski and Deglise).
-We also study the functoriality properties of $\wchow$ (they are very similar to those for weights of mixed complexes of sheaves, as established in \S5 of \cite{bbd}).
+The main goal of this paper is to define the {\it Chow weight structure} $\wchow$ for the category $\dmcs$ of (constructible) Beilinson motives over any excellent separated finite-dimensional base scheme $S$ (this is the version of Voevodsky's motives over $S$ described by Cisinski and Deglise).
+We also study the functoriality properties of $\wchow$ (they are very similar to those for weights of mixed complexes of sheaves, as described in \S5 of \cite{bbd}).

 As shown in a preceding paper, (the existence of) $\wchow$ automatically yields a certain exact conservative weight complex functor $\dmcs\to K^b(\chows)$.
 Here $\chows$ is the {\it heart} of $\wchow$; it is 'generated' by motives of regular schemes that are projective over $S$.
 We also obtain that $K_0(\dmcs)\cong K_0(\chows)$ (and define a certain 'motivic Euler characteristic' for $S$-schemes).